stanfordjournalism/stanford-progj-2020/docs/python/file_io.md

 Below are some examples intended to demonstrate some basic techniques in an interactive Python shell session.

-> Examples below will use the [animals.csv][] from this repo.

-To follow along, open an ipython terminal.
+> Most examples below use the [animals.csv][] file from this repo.
+To follow along, open an ipython terminal by typing `ipyton` on the command line.

 [animals.csv]: https://raw.githubusercontent.com/stanfordjournalism/stanford-progj-2020/master/data/animals.csv